Logotype for Eni S.p.A.

 Outlook and guidance

-• GGP full-year EBIT guidance raised to ~€1 bln; Plenitude and Enilive each to deliver ~€1 bln proforma adjusted EBITDA, with renewables capacity to reach 4 GW by year-end.
+• GGP full-year proforma adjusted EBIT guidance raised to ~€1 billion; Enilive and Plenitude each to deliver ~€1 billion proforma adjusted EBITDA.

 Partial view of Summaries dataset, powered by Quartr API